kuperov/ptvi/README.md

 Routines for implementing VI for time series models.

-This is reseach code, and it is very unlikely to be correct.
+This is research code that is very unlikely to be correct.
+Don't use it.
 No, really, don't use this code.
 You have been warned.